fabioarciniegas/docker-security-tools/README.md

 - Keep it automatic.
 If it requires more than one step of pre-configuration it probably doesn't belong here.
 This is a place for quick tools we can all leverage with minumum effort.

+- Keep it diagnostic.
+The idea is to reuse sanity-check tools in development pipelines, not to replace Kali as a collection of hacking tools.